hanhanwu/Hanhan_Data_Science_Practice/README.md

         * split an existing leaf node
         * create a new tree
       * With the weights of all leaf nodes fixed, it will try all possible structure changes and find the one with lowest logloss
+    * Weights Optimization
+      * After every 100 new leaf nodes added, the weights for all nodes will be adjusted. k=100 by default
+      * When k is very large, it's similar to adjust weights at the end; when k is very small, it can be computational expensive since it's similar to adjust all nodes' weights after each new leaf node added
+    * It doesn't need to set `tree size`, since it is determined through logloss minimizing process, automatically.
+What you can set is `max leaf nodes` and regularization as L1 or L2
+    * RGF may has simpler model to train, compared with boosting methods, since boosting methods require small learning rate and large amount of estimators

 ********************************************